 Does that thought seem a little overwhelming to you, too?

 Don’t worry, friend.
 There are some great ways to help your kids learn to walk with the Lord when they are young, so that when they are old, they won’t depart from Him.
-(Proverbs 22:6) We’ll take a look at some ways to work Jesus and His Word into everyday life, the importance of music choices, plus using activities like the upcoming Power Camp at Myrtle Grove to help your kid grow to help them grow spiritually in the future.
+(Proverbs 22:6) We’ll take a look at some ways to work Jesus and His Word into everyday life, the importance of music choices, plus using church activities to help your kid grow to help them grow spiritually in the future.

 Christian publishing company LifeWay and their research division shared results of a survey showing the best predictors of spiritual health among young adults.
 The results reveal some important things you can begin doing with your littles now.